recordingpreservation/nrpf-website/_programs/nrpf-grants.md

 Since 2016, the Foundation has distributed over a quarter of a million dollars to promote and preserve recorded sound history.

-At present, the Foundation does not have an open call for proposals.
-Please watch our press releases for annnouncements of any pending NRPF grant opportunities.

 ## Impact

 How have our grants advanced audio preservation?
 Take a look at the numbers:

 {% include grants-impact.html %}

+## Opportunities

+At present, the Foundation does not have an open call for proposals.
+Please watch our press releases for annnouncements of any pending NRPF grant opportunities.

 ## Grants Awarded (since 2016)